mharnold/spiderosm/README.txt

 	      100 = extremely confident.
 0 = exceedingly unlikely the match is correct.
-	      This overall match score is obtained by combining name match, geo match, and bearing match scores. match$scoreBearing1 - integer between 0 and 100 based on match$avgBearingDelta match$scoreBearing2 - integer between 0 and 100 rating similarity of the segment bearings at the end points. match$scoreGeo1 - integer between 0 and 100 rating similarity of the segment geometries based on match$divergence. match$scoreGeo2 - integer between 0 and 100 rating similarity of segment geometries based on ratio of match$divergence to the segment length. match$scoreName - integer between 0 and 100 rating similarity of names between this and matched segment.
+	      This overall match score is obtained by combining name match, geo match, and bearing match scores. match$score_bearing1 - integer between 0 and 100 based on match$avgBearingDelta match$score_bearing2 - integer between 0 and 100 rating similarity of the segment bearings at the end points. match$score_geo1 - integer between 0 and 100 rating similarity of the segment geometries based on match$divergence. match$score_geo2 - integer between 0 and 100 rating similarity of segment geometries based on ratio of match$divergence to the segment length. match$score_name - integer between 0 and 100 rating similarity of names between this and matched segment.
  		  It is obtained from the ratio of the levenshtein edit distance to the name length.